All young Londoners impacted by violence and exploitation should have a positive and productive future.

 However, we recognise that many young Londoners affected face daily challenges around safety and accessing services, which can have an impact on their emotional wellbeing.

-Young Londoners and their families affected by violence
+Our One-to-One work with Young Londoners and their families

 We deliver one on one support to young men and women and their families, who are impacted by violence in the community.